jerryfletcher21/roboauto/README.md

 Hello robot!

 # chat with your peer
-$ roboauto message-send YourRobotName 'how can I pay you?' message sent correctly now E YourRobotName how can I pay you?
+$ roboauto message-send YourRobotName 'Hello!
+How can I pay you?' message sent correctly now E YourRobotName
+Hello!
+How can I pay you?

 ...